Agricultural Literacy Curriculum Matrix

 - aprons (optional)

 - Optional: Cups and various milks (aside from lab milk) to allow students to sample)

 - Magnificent Milk student handout, 1 per student

 calcium: an abundant chemical element that makes up the body’s bones, and is essential to most physiological processes in the body

 carbohydrate: an organic compound that is the main source of energy for the body; composed of carbon, oxygen, and hydrogen atoms

-lactase: an enzyme that breaks down lactose
+lactase: an enzyme produced by the large intestine which breaks down lactose

 monosaccharide: a simple sugar molecule that cannot be broken down further into smaller molecules

 osteoporosis: a medical condition that affects older women and is characterized by decreases in bone mass with decreased density and enlargement of bone spaces producing porosity and fragility